QingdaoShop

 Cons

-• Chest strap can cause armpit irritation on longer walks
+• Chest strap can rub armpits on some dogs

 Check Price on Amazon →